 Chippendale: the Man and the Brand

 Nostell is home to a world-class collection of over 100 items supplied by Chippendale and a unique archive of letters, providing an insight into the man behind the famous brand.
-Visit this new exhibition from Wednesday 2 May 2018 to discover how a humble cabinet-maker from Otley made a name that has lasted nearly 300 years.
+Visit this exhibition to discover how a humble cabinet-maker from Otley made a name that has lasted nearly 300 years.

 Chippendale is celebrated today by many as the ‘Shakespeare of furniture’, however he died in relative obscurity.
 Chippendale: the Man and the Brand tells the story of the 18th century designer, furniture-maker and entrepreneur, setting the scene before you explore the elaborate showrooms he helped create on Nostell’s first floor.